MikaSoftware/mikathing/docs/DevOps-1-Setup-and-install-on-raspbian.md

 6. Please change the contents of the ``.env`` file to match the configuration found in your systen.

 7. Once you are ready, run the application!
+(Please make sure all the Phidgets devices are connected to the Raspberry Pi.)

     ```
+    cd ~/mikathing/src
     python mikathing.py
+    ```

+### Setup Mika Thing with Systemd
+The following set of instructions will show how to have **Mika Thing** application to automatically startup when the system startups. using ``systemd``.

+1. While being logged in as ``pi`` run the following:

+    ```
+    $ sudo vi /etc/systemd/system/mikathing.service
+    ```

+2. Copy and paste the following contents.

+    ```
+    [Unit]
+    Description=Mika Think Daemon
+    After=multi-user.target

+    [Service]
+    Type=idle
+    ExecStartPre=source /home/pi/mikathing/env/bin/activate
+    ExecStart=/usr/bin/python3 /home/pi/mikathing/src/mikathing.py

+    [Install]
+    WantedBy=multi-user.target
     ```